JetBrains/kotlin-web-site/docs/topics/wasm/wasm-debugging.md

 ### Configuration for debugging

 By default, browsers lack access to the project sources necessary for debugging.
-You can configure the Webpack DevServer to serve these sources by adding the following code snippet to the Gradle build file:
+To gain access, you can configure the Webpack DevServer to serve these sources.
+Add the following code snippet to the Gradle build file inside the `ComposeApp` directory:

 ```kotlin
 // Add this line in the dependencies block